Top ↑

 • When faced with unclear or ambiguous requirements, it's crucial to raise questions early.
 Doing so not only saves time and resources but also ensures the team is aligned with the company’s goals from the start.

 • Bringing features together across multiple devices and services takes careful effort.
-Hands-on testing and observing in real-world scenarios are crucial for spotting issues that might not appear in theory or isolated development.
+User testing and observing in real-world scenarios are crucial for spotting issues that might not appear in theory or isolated development.

 • No matter how thorough the initial research is, user behavior in real-world scenarios often diverges from expectations.
 Continuous follow-up and iterative improvements based on actual usage data are essential to refine the product and truly meet user needs.